Abramovich given apology over defamatory claims Putin ordered him to buy Chelsea

 “As the objectives of this legal claim have never been punitive, we have not asked for any damages to be paid.
 We have, however, asked that HarperCollins makes a donation in lieu of damages to a charitable organisation, to which they have agreed.”

-Mr Pugachev claimed in the High Court in 2018 that Mr Putin had ordered Mr Abramovich to purchase Chelsea.
+Pugachev claimed in the High Court in 2018 that Putin had ordered Abramovich to purchase Chelsea.

 “HarperCollins has been made aware that the book contained some inaccurate information concerning Roman Abramovich,” a HarperCollins statement read.